-Permanent disability benefits: The full pension is equal to 80% of earnings and is paid for a reduction in working capacity of more than 50%.
+Permanent disability benefits: The full pension is equal to 80% of the insured's earnings and is paid for a reduction in working capacity of more than 50%.

-The maximum annual earnings for benefit calculation purposes are 106,800 francs.
+The maximum annual earnings for benefit calculation purposes are 126,000 francs.